FedDAG: Federated DAG Structure Learning: Supplementary experimental details

-From result in Table \ref{tab:cam-iid} and \ref{tab:cam-noniid}, we can see that our methods always show an advantage over CAM.
-CAM also assumes a non-linear additive noise model for data generation.
+Here, we add one more identifiable baseline named causal additive model (CAM) \citep{buhlmann2014cam}, which also serves as a baseline in MCSL~\citep{ng2022masked}, GraNDAG~\citep{lachapelle2020gradient}, and DAG-GAN~\citep{yu2019dag}.
+From results in Table \ref{tab:cam-iid} and \ref{tab:cam-noniid}, we can see that our methods always show an advantage over CAM.
+CAM also assumes a non-linear ANM for data generation.
 However, CAM limits the non-linear function to be additive.
 In normal ANM, $X_i = f_i(X_{pa_i}) + \epsilon_i$ while CAM assumes $X_i = \sum_{j\in X(pa_i)} f_{i \leftarrow j}(X_j) + \epsilon_i$, which limits the capacity of its model.
 From the above experimental results, we can see that our methods show consistent advantages over CAM.